5-Axis Machining Alternatives

 While the low priced 5-axis machining centers are fairly rigid, they cannot match the rigidity of their 3-axis counterparts for significant metal removal.
 The M5414 allows the user to perform all significant metal removal using the heavy duty 3-axis machining center then mount the M5414 attachment to complete 5-axis profiling, holes, pockets, etc. using up to 3/4" cutting tools.

-For more information and pricing, Contact Us!
+For detailed pricing and specifications, Contact Us!